WokLibCodeClub/OnlineCodeclub/README.md

 The Python projects have all been built up on [trinket.io](https://trinket.io).
 To make the most of these projects you should have a trinket account, and be logged in before watching the videos.

+### If you are struggling to read the Python code on the videos

+Make sure you have Youtube set to the best possible quality.
+Put your mouse inside the video window, look at the Transport bar along the bottom edge and find the cog icon labelled Settings.
+Click on this and then on the word Quality.
+Choose the highest number available - for most of these videos it will be 720p or 1080p.
+If you expand the video to Full Screen you should be able to read the Python code.

 ### [Breakout for Scratch](breakout.md)